andres20980/kasten-docs/docs/install.md

 ## Install Storage

-As of March 5, 2024, "Azure Active Directory" has been renamed as "Microsoft Entra ID."
-Throughout this documentation, references to "Azure Active Directory" will be updated to use both the new and old names.
-Both names will be used for a while, after which the documentation will be updated to use only the new name.

 Veeam Kasten supports direct integration with public cloud storage vendors as well as CSI integration.
 While most integrations are transparent, the below sections document the configuration needed for the exceptions.

 ## Direct Provider Integration â